 This article explores the foundations of the green economy, why it's important, which sectors are leading the transition, and how each of us can play a role in supporting it.

 The green economy refers to an economic model that aims to reduce environmental risks and ecological scarcities while promoting sustainable development without degrading the environment.
-It emphasizes low carbon emissions, efficient use of resources, and social inclusion.
+It emphasizes a green and low carbon economy, efficient use of resources, and social inclusion.

 Unlike traditional economic models that often prioritize growth at the expense of the planet, the green economy is built around three key pillars: